codechangers/godzilla/src/resources/tutorials/examples/zombieGame7b.md

-# 7. Add HowTo Screen
+# Added How To Play Screen
-(Step 2/2)

-After completing the steps below, you should see your new background in the game!
+After completing the steps below, you should have a cool customized how to play screen!

 {% include blocks/stop.md %}